mcdemarco/the-new-kitchen-cookbook/fish/pankoSalmon.md

 ## Variants

 For [panko-crusted trout](http://www.todaysparent.com/recipe/fish/crispy-oven-baked-trout-recipe/), replace the honey with oil or mayo, reduce the mustard to 2 tsp (or optionally substitute 1/2 tsp. wasabi powder), and skip all panko ingredients except panko with 3 T. grated parmesan.
 Sprinkle the panko on the non-skin side of the trout instead of dredging in it.
 Bake 12 minutes at 425° or convect at 400°.

+For panko-crusted perch, I've done something close to Nagi's [Emergency Easy Fish](https://www.recipetineats.com/healthy-parmesan-garlic-crumbed-fish/).
+Because they were small and thin, I just spread them out on an oiled cookie sheet, spread the mustard on, and sprinkled the panko mixture on.
+Skip the honey and add the garlic to the panko, along with (optionally) grated parmesan or another hard cheese.